tversteeg/wedding/content/accomodation.md

 We do recommend staying in this hotel though, or somewhere close, since it will be easier for us to organize things with the whole group.
 At least for the wedding days.

+We are still looking for the hotel, we will update this page when we find one meeting all our requirements.